Vasiliou Laboratory (V-Lab)

 (v) Elucidating emerging environmental contaminants such as 1,4-dioxane and PFAS in human disease by combined epidemiological and molecular approaches.

 Other areas of active research in the form of international collaborations include the role of exposome in influencing the severity of asthma in children and in hastening aging.

-Drug discovery also represents an area of active interest, emanating out of the identification of ALDHs as markers of cancer stem cells.
-In a multi-investigator collaboration with several universities and the National Center for Advancing Translational Sciences (NCATS), Dr. Vasiliou is developing small molecules designed to enhance the efficacy of chemotherapy and radiotherapy of cancer.
+Finally, drug discovery also represents an area of active research interest in the Vasiliou lab, beginning with the identification of ALDHs as markers of cancer stem cells.
+In a multi-investigator collaboration with several universities and the National Center for Advancing Translational Sciences (NCATS), Dr. Vasiliou’s lab has been developing small molecules designed to enhance the efficacy of chemotherapy and radiotherapy of cancer.